 - Visitors will be screened at the Arlington Entrance by a staff member and

 if asymptomatic, required to sign in and out, and be provided a visitor

 sticker for the duration of their stay.
 Returning visitors will be re-screened.

-- We are requesting all visitors wear handcrafted masks to the hospital.
+- All visitors must wear a handcrafted face covering or mask to the hospital.

 - Patients who are receiving lodging services as part of their medical treatment

 plan are excluded from the visitor restriction policy.